FredHutch/chromium-zfs-beegfs/README.md

 `zfs create -o compression=lz4 chromium_data/beegfs_data`

 ### BeeGFS Installation and Configuration
-All nodes, storage, metadata and management will have BeeGFS installed.
+All nodes - storage, metadata, management (and client) will have BeeGFS installed.
 In the described system, metadata and management share the same physical node.

-#### All Nodes
+#### All Node Types
 Retrieve the current BeeGFS distribution list for Debian (and related distributions like Ubuntu):

 `wget http://www.beegfs.com/release/latest-stable/dists/beegfs-deb8.list`